kylejones200/psis_4700_applied_ai/webslides/advanced_RAG-vs-Fine-Tuning.md

 ## Summary

-RAG = flexible, dynamic context.
+RAG = flexible, dynamic context
-Fine-tuning = deep, lasting knowledge.
+Fine-tuning = deep, lasting knowledge
 Together they make AI practical and adaptive

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.